eosiosg/blog/SystemContract-1.md

 3. Producers have to **initiate** rewards claim from the system, no producer is able to claim more than **once a day**.

-4. Some imperfect implementations (lack of constraints, etc) from the current code, we assume this is a stopgap for easy test and look forward to an improvement in the coming versions.
+4. Some imperfect implementations (lack of constraints, etc) were noticed from the current code, we assume this to be a stopgap for easy test and look forward to an improvement in the coming versions.

-*In the following articles, we are going to talk about some detailed implementation about* **voting process***, including producer registration, producer voting and proxy related stuff.*
+*In the following articles, we are going to talk about some detailed implementation about* **voting process**, *including producer registration, producer voting and proxy related stuff.*

 **Stay tuned with [Eosio.SG](http://eosio.sg/): [Telegram](https://t.me/eosiosg), [Medium](https://medium.com/@eosiosg).**